ParallelMaths/parallel/pages/8-02-lou-costello.md

 ---

-Matt’s experiment was imperfect (in fact all experiments are imperfect), so the previous answer and Matt’s result was 3.128 seconds.
+Matt’s experiment was imperfect (in fact all experiments are imperfect), so the answer to question 4.1 and Matt’s result in the video was 3.128 seconds.
 However, if it was a perfect experiment, then each swing would have been π seconds long, or 3.14 seconds.
 So 10 swings would have been 31.4 seconds, and that is the answer.

 :::